radext-wg/draft-ietf-radext-tls-psk/draft-ietf-radext-tls-psk.md

 Where the server does not receive TLS-PSK from the client, it proceeds with another authentication method such as client certificates.
 Such requirements are discussed elsewhere, most notably in {{RFC6614}} and {{RFC7360}}.

-Returning to the subject of IP address lookips, an implementation may perform two independent IP address lookups.
-First, to check if the connection allowed at all, and secod to check if the connection is authorized for this particular client.
+Returning to the subject of IP address lookups, an implementation may perform two independent IP address lookups.
+First, to check if the connection allowed at all, and second to check if the connection is authorized for this particular client.
 One or both checks may be used by a particular implementation.
 The two sets of IP addresses can overlap, and implementations SHOULD support that capability.

 Depending on the implementation, one or more clients may share a list of allowed network ranges.
 Alternately, the allowed network ranges for two clients can overlap only partially, or not at all.
 All of these possibilities MUST be supported by the server implementation.